bomberstudios/rack-smusher/README.md

 ## Why?

-I like to save my Fireworks editable files in the public folder while designing / prototyping.
+Because I like to save my Fireworks editable files in the public folder while designing / prototyping.
+That, and it seemed like a fun miniproject.

 ## Usage